1. The Easter Egg

 3. The Country Bunny and the Little Gold Shoes

 This classic by Du Bose Heyward is a heartwarming story of virtue rewarded.
 The book was originally published in 1939.
 This charming story tells how a rabbit was chosen to be an Easter Bunny despite (in fact, because of) being the mother of 21 bunnies.
 Teaching her bunnies to take care of themselves makes Cottontail wise, kind, and swift, all important traits for an Easter Bunny.
-(Houghton Mifflin.
-ISBN: 0395159903) Compare prices.
+(Houghton Mifflin Harcourt, 2014 for the 75th anniversary edition.
+ISBN: 9780544251977) Compare prices.
 Read the review of The Country Bunny and the Little Gold Shoes.

 4. The Story of Easter

 Christopher Doyle’s retelling of the Easter story is based on the biblical accounts in Matthew 21-26, Luke 22-23, John 13, 17-21, and Acts 2.
 Doyle effectively captures the drama and significance of Jesus’ life, death, and resurrection in his narrative.
 I particularly like John Hayson’s delicate, yet dramatic, watercolor illustrations.
 I’d recommend this book for 8-12 year olds.
 It covers Jesus’ entry into Jerusalem through Pentecost.
 (Concordia Publishing House, 2008.
 ISBN: 9780758608376) Compare prices.